2010–11 La Liga

-The 2010–11 La Liga season (known as the Liga BBVA for sponsorship reasons) was the 80th since its establishment.
-The campaign began on 28 August 2010 and ended on 21 May 2011.
-A total of 20 teams contested the league, 17 of which already contested in the 2009–10 season and three of which were promoted from the Segunda División.
+The 2010–11 La Liga (known as the Liga BBVA for sponsorship reasons) was the 80th season of La Liga since its establishment.
+The campaign began on 28 August 2010, and concluded on 21 May 2011.
+A total of 20 teams contested the league, 17 of which already partook in the 2009–10 season, and three of which were promoted from the Segunda División.
 In addition, a new match ball – the Nike Total 90 Tracer – served as the official ball for all matches.

-Defending champions Barcelona secured their third-consecutive and 21st La Liga title after a 1–1 tie with Levante on 11 May 2011.
-The result gave Barcelona a 6-point lead with two matches remaining which, combined with their better head-to-head record with Real Madrid, ensured that they finished top of the table.
-Barcelona led the table since defeating Madrid 5–0 on 23 November 2010.
-Since then, they lost only one match en route to winning the title.
-It was the third straight title for Barcelona manager Pep Guardiola.
-Lionel Messi won LaLiga Award for Best Player, which marked his third consecutive win.
+Defending champions Barcelona secured a third consecutive and overall 21st La Liga title following a 1–1 draw with Levante on 11 May 2011.
+The result gave Barcelona a six-point lead with two matches remaining which, combined with their superior head-to-head record against Real Madrid, ensured that they would finish top of the table.
+Barcelona led the table since defeating Real Madrid 5–0 on 23 November 2010.
+From that point onwards, they lost only one match en route to winning the title.
+Barcelona's Lionel Messi won La Liga's Award for Best Player for a third straight year.

 The season was again dominated by Barcelona and Real Madrid, with second-place Madrid 21 points ahead of third-place Valencia.
-Having encountered each other in the Champions League semifinals and the Copa del Rey final, the top two teams met four times in 17 days, for a total of five times this season.
+Having also faced off in the Champions League semi-finals and the Copa del Rey final, the top two rivals met four times over seventeen days, for a total of five meetings this season.

-The most significant managerial change prior to the start of the season was two-time Champions League-winning José Mourinho taking over at Real Madrid.